doaamohamed88/Taskify/README.md

 A heartfelt thank you to my teammates for their dedication and collaboration:

-Kareem Ayman, Abdelrahman Ali ,Jamella Abdelrahman
+Jamella Abdelrahman ,Doaa Mohamed ,Kareem Ayman, Abdelrahman Ali

-Abdelrahman Ali

-Jameela Ahmed